Cawdor Castle in Nairn

 Cawdor Castle and Macbeth

 Shakespeare describes the castle in his drama Macbeth.
-Only - in Macbeth's lifetime, Cawdor Castle did not exist yet.
-Duncan died on August 14th, 1040.
-The fortress was built only 300 years later.
-Macbeth killed his father Duncan, but not in an ambush, as in Shakespeare's drama, but in a battle.
-This took place very close to the place, where the castle stands today.
-The real Duncan died after the battle in Elgin Castle.
-Macbeth was then crowned King of Scots in Scone near Perth.
+Except that when Macbeth was alive, Cawdor Castle didn't even exist in Scotland.
+Duncan died on August 14, 1040.
+The fort was not built until 300 years later.
+Macbeth did kill his father Duncan, not from behind like in Shakespeare's drama, but in battle.
+This took place very close to where the castle stands today.
+The real Duncan died after the battle at Elgin Castle.
+Macbeth was then crowned High King of Scots at Scone near Perth.

 In the course of the tradition, a chronicler mistakenly mentioned the Thane of Cawdor in the course of events.
 Finally, in his tragedy, Shakespeare relays the story to Cawdor Castle.
 He wrote the work in 1606, hundreds of years after the story unfolded.